shamoryj/ECE_4554_Project/README.md

 from OpenCV.
 Once the edges and lines were found we then applied a homography of the detected document into a new image which would result in the document filling the output image.
 Once the document filled the entire space the group used the layout parser functions to detect the regions where images were present.
-The layout parser function using one of the built in algorithms as a parameter was able to detect images with over an 80 percent confidence and return the rough location of where the image was.
+The layout parser function using one of the built-in algorithms as a parameter was able to detect images with over an 80 percent confidence and return the rough location of where the image was.
 With the locations of the images we could make sure they would not be affected when setting the rest of the document to black and white.
 The last step was to combine the document with the preserved images and the black and white text and return it as the output.